 I have hard rules on how to deal with them that I share with traders who own my models.

 How I deal with them isn’t particularly revealing however it’s how I do it and I only share them with traders who support my models.

 I don’t use any variables or parameters that can be adjusted.
 I just have hard rules that I follow.
 My swing charts are 100% objective and are created by the market’s daily price action.

 Traders who don’t have my models will need to determine how they’ll treat inside and outside bars themselves.
 It’s not an impossible task to achieve, but one that will require concentration.

 Swing Charts with Variables

 One note of caution if you use swing charts that contain variables.

 If you do you’ll need to be aware that by doing so you are adding an extra layer of complexity to your strategy.
-An extra layer of complexity that will add additional equity curves to your strategy’s Universe of Alternative Equity Curves (page 156, The Universal Tactics of Successful Trend Trading) along with their additional expectancies and risk-of-ruin calculations.
+An extra layer of complexity that will add additional equity curves to your strategy’s parallel universe of Alternative Equity Curves (page 156, The Universal Tactics of Successful Trend Trading) along with their additional expectancies and risk-of-ruin calculations.